Midwest Tar Sands Coordinator

 From: [you along with family, friends, colleagues you recruit as co-signers]

-What: Letters – handwritten or typed – explaining why clean water and a safe and stable climate in Minnesota are important to you, and expressing your hope that the PCA will protect these things and the people of Minnesota during the Line 3 permitting process.
+What: Letters – handwritten or typed – explaining why clean water and a safe and stable climate in Minnesota are important to you, and expressing your hope that the MPCA will protect these things and the people of Minnesota by denying the water permits for Line 3.

 Mail your letter to: